BMaser/Demo/README.md

 ### [2019|present]  TensorFlow Framework

     1. Classification of Image digits with SVHN dataset. [github demo]
-	2. Classification of fashion article images using a \underline{\textit{\textbf{custom model with custom layers}}} (Residual Network). [github demo]
+	2. Classification of fashion article images using a **custom model with custom layers** (Residual Network). [github demo]
-    3. Classification of satellite images using EuroSAT dataset (including residential, industrial, highway, river, forest, pasture, herbaceous vegetation, annual crop, permanent crop and sea/lake images)
+    3. Classification of satellite images using EuroSAT dataset (including residential, industrial, highway, river, forest, etc images)
     4. Pet Classification using Transfer learning with Dogs vs Cats dataset (2013 Kaggle competition).
     5. Scene Classification on LSUN dataset and CIFAR-100 dataset (with a focus on Tensorflow and Keras data processing tools)
     6. Implementing the neural style transfer (NST) algorithm and Generating novel artistic images.